“Mom, Dad, can we please go back home now?”

 The only problem I had was that home was quite far away … or rather, whether I liked it or not, home wasn’t really “home” anymore.

-When my family moved to Laos, I absolutely hated the place.
+When my family moved to Laos as missionaries, I absolutely hated the place.
 Sure, you can’t ever make a 7-year-old happy, but I begged my parents every day, “Can we please go back home now?”

 I missed home.
 I missed my friends.
 I missed food.
 What’s the point of living in Laos, where everything’s covered with dust and people don’t speak Korean at all?